 Celso Guitian, Campus Planner, Facilities Management

 As UMBC’s Campus Planner, Celso Guitian plays a pivotal role in improving access for individuals with disabilities, advancing UMBC’s strategic plan, creating a long-range plan for campus growth, and promoting sustainable practices.
-HIs leadership and vision across two major projects—UMBC’s 2018 Facilities Master Plan and Access Maryland program—have saved the University nearly $2.5 million in operating costs.
+HIs leadership and vision across two major projects—UMBC’s 2018 Facilities Master Plan and Access Maryland program—have saved nearly $2.5 million in operating costs.
 He embraces UMBC’s collaborative culture and enjoys engaging faculty, staff, and students to develop creative solutions for the campus’s physical development.

 Guitian holds a bachelor’s degree in architecture from the University of Maryland, College Park, and a master’s degree in urban planning from the City College of New York.
 He is a registered architect in the state of Maryland.